×

 2. Make Satisfactory Academic Progress towards degree completion:

 Faculty members have the authority to withdraw students from courses for missing classes and violating the attendance policy.
 Please make sure to attend all of your courses.
-Faculty withdrawals can result in the termination of a student’s immigration status.
+Faculty withdrawals and dropping below the full-time requirement will result in the termination of a student’s immigration status.

-International students must follow specific rules in regards to employment in the U.S. and should not begin any employment without speaking with your ISA..
+F-1 International students must follow specific rules in regards to employment in the U.S. and should not begin any employment without speaking with your ISO/DSO.
 Unauthorized employment will result in the termination of status.
-Please refer to the Employment opportunities (link) section of the website for specific details.

 Passports must remain valid at all times and must not expire during a student’s time in the U.S. In order to enter the U.S., a passport must be valid for at least six months beyond the date of entry.

-6. Keep your information current- Report address changes to your ISA within 10 days of change
+7. Keep your information current- Report address and contact information changes to your ISO/DSO within 10 days of change

-International students are required to have a valid local U.S. address on file at all times.
+F-1 International students are required to have a valid local U.S. address on file at all times.
 The address must be the student’s physical address and cannot be a P.O.
 Box.
-Any change in address must be reported to your ISA within 10 days.
-All addresses and contact numbers in Istar should be updated by the student.
+Any change in address must be reported to your ISO/DSO within 10 days.
+All addresses and contact numbers in iStar should be updated by the student.

 Make LSC part of your story.